 Here are examples of how to do that:

-- Make your About page special.
+- Make your ‘About’ page unique.
 Get personal.
 Know your audience and relate to them in a way that builds confidence.
 Ecommerce businesses sometimes think the About page is just a required placeholder.
 It is not.
 Tell your brand story.
 Build affinity.
 Let your visitors know you care about establishing clear communication.
 About pages are like sitting down for a cup of coffee or tea together.
 They can build the bond between you and the prospect, or they can hurt credibility.

 - Be real, not ridiculous.
 Beware of copywriters who love stacking on vague descriptors.
 Shoppers confronted with claims like “The very best quality money can buy!” quickly lose all hope you’ll be upfront and honest with them.
 Your new line of fishing rods may have been tested and proven “100 times stronger than carbon fiber,” but you’ll lose credibility by claiming the rods are “unbreakable.”